ShivamMishra16/Wander/README.md

 # Wander
-A moder and proffesional full-screen landing slideshow page
+A modern and professional full-screen slideshow landing page